weDevsOfficial/woocommerce-conversion-tracking/readme.txt

 2. Tracking code on single product.

 == Changelog ==

+= 0.2 - 30/05/2015 =
+* Renamed position option "In Footer" to "Inside Body Tag", may be was confusing to users.

 = 0.1.1 - 06/04/2014 =
 * Added position parameter for display position control